 TINYpulse has a unique approach to employee onboarding.
 This company welcomes each of its new employees by giving them champagne on their first day.
 They always pop a bottle of bubbly on their employees’ first day at the office.
 While it might seem a bit crazy at first, they make some interesting points on why do it:

 - They’re excited to have their new employees

 - They want their new employees to know how excited their company is to have them on board

 - They want to start out on a positive note.

-Why not throwing a surprise party for your new employees?
+Why not throw a surprise party for your new employees?